jjmschofield/gocrawl/README.md

 This graph shows every relation between pages, it's pretty hard to read but it demonstrates some of the power of the data.

-If you want to get started with your own one (for a small site) of these there is a [demo](demo) HTML page you can spin up.
+If you want to get started with your own one of these there is a [demo](demo)(for small sites) you can spin up by just opening the HTML page.
 Just run `gocrawl` to populate with data eg:

 ```
 $ gocrawl -dir=./demo/data -url=https://www.akqa.com